va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-11-17-Data-Release-2-process-summary.md

     - First 10 principal components calculated for the specified population group
 - GWAS results are pruned with the LD prune function in Hail

-The results of GWAS on height in the African American population resulted in nine significant loci (Fig 2).
-We then annotated the nine variants using VEP and Biomart.
-Eight of the nine variants resided within six genes, TCP11, FRAS1, ADAMTSL3, ARSL, ACAN, and NUDT3, all of which have known height associations in the EBI and GeneCards databases.
+GWAS on height, in the African American population, resulted in nine significant variants (Fig 2).
+We annotated the corresponding loci using VEP and Biomart.
+Eight of the nine loci resided within six genes, TCP11, FRAS1, ADAMTSL3, ARSL, ACAN, and NUDT3, all of which have known height associations in the EBI and GeneCards databases.
 The ninth variant was not shown to be within a gene coding region.
-Additionally, all nine variants have been described in previous publications (N'Diave et al., Carty et al., Yengo et al), further validating our data.
+Additionally, three of the candiate variants and all six accompanying genes have previously been described as being associated with height regulation (N'Diave et al., Carty et al., Yengo et al), further validating our data.

 ![Fig. 2](/assets/2023-11-17/fig2.png)